-The weakest link and the point where downy mildew is most susceptible to attack is during the time where its zoospores are active in the soil, searching for a new entry point into the hop plant.
-This phase occurs roughly from after cone harvest until all top foliar growth has fallen off the bines in late Fall.
-This phase also coincides with the hops forming the new crown buds during September /October.
-Keeping the developing buds protected during this time period results in much lower levels of emerging infected spikes next spring.
+A weak link and the point where downy mildew is susceptible to Fall controls is when its zoospores are present and active in the soil.
+This DM phase occurs roughly from after cone harvest until all top foliage growth has yellowed on the the cut bines into late Fall.
+This phase also coincides with the hops forming the new crown buds during September through October.
+Keeping the hop plant protected from re-infection during this time period results in lower levels of emerging infected spikes next spring.

 What Controls are Effective?